SanShiv1312/Notes/SEM-4/SECA1404/UNIT-3/README.md

 - `PC0 to PC7` -  Pins of port-C, they are further classified into Port C lower pins(PC0-PC3) and upper pins(PC4-PC7).

 - `D0 to D7` – Data pins for the transfer of data.

+- `RESET` - Reset input, This is an **active high signal**.
+It clears the control register and sets all ports in the input mode.

+-